 Closed head injuries present unusual challenges for Social Security disability claimants.
 Like every Social Security disability claim, the main issue in your case has to do with your capacity to perform simple, unskilled work.
-To put this another way – would you be able to reliably perform a simple, unskilled, entry-level type of job given the symptoms, limitations, and medication side effects arising from your closed head injury.
+To put this another way – would you be able to reliably perform a simple, unskilled, entry-level type of job given the symptoms, limitations, and medication side effects arising from a severe concussion or blow to the brain, fall or trauma to your brain.

 I have tried many disability cases that include or arise primarily from brain injury and here are some general observations about how judges see these cases: